 Exhibit No. Exhibit Description 2.1 Certificate of Incorporation (Incorporated by reference to Exhibit 2.1 of Form DOS filed with the Securities and Exchange Commission on August 19, 2016).
 2.2 Bylaws (Incorporated by reference to Exhibit 2.2 of Form DOS filed with the Securities and Exchange Commission on August 19, 2016).
-4.1 Form of Subscription Agreement (Incorporated by reference to Exhibit 4.1 of Form DOS/A filed with the Securities and Exchange Commission on September 29, 2016).
-6.1 Standard Exclusive License Agreement with Sublicensing Terms with the University of South Florida Research Foundation, Inc., dated May 1, 2016 (Incorporated by reference to Exhibit 6.1 of Form DOS/A filed with the Securities and Exchange Commission on September 29, 2016).
+2.3 Certificate of Designation of Alzamend Neuro, Inc. Series A Convertible Preferred Stock, dated May 30, 2016 3.1 Promissory Note Due April 30, 2020, issued by Ault Life Sciences Fund, LLC, dated April 30, 2019 3.2 Amendment to Note Due April 30, 2020, by and between Ault Life Sciences Fund, LLC, and Alzamend Neuro, Inc., dated June 11, 2019 3.3 Warrant to Purchase Common Stock issued to Ault Life Sciences Fund, LLC, dated April 30, 2019 4.1 Form of Subscription Agreement.
+4.2 Securities Purchase Agreement with Ault Life Sciences Fund, LLC, dated April 30, 2019 6.1 Standard Exclusive License Agreement with Sublicensing Terms with the University of South Florida Research Foundation, Inc., dated May 1, 2016 (Incorporated by reference to Exhibit 6.1 of Form DOS/A filed with the Securities and Exchange Commission on September 29, 2016).
 6.2 Management Services Agreement, as amended, with Avalanche International Corp., dated May 1, 2016 (Incorporated by reference to Exhibit 6.2 of Form DOS/A filed with the Securities and Exchange Commission on September 29, 2016).
-6.3 Standard Exclusive License Agreement with Sublicensing Terms Number LIC18110 with the University of South Florida Research Foundation, Inc., dated 0.3 July 2, 2018 (Incorporated by reference to Exhibit 6.3 of Form 1-K filed with the Securities and Exchange Commission on February 21, 2019)' 6.4 Standard Exclusive License Agreement with Sublicensing Terms Number LIC18111 with the University of South Florida Research Foundation, Inc., dated July 2, 2018 (Incorporated by reference to Exhibit 6.4 of Form 1-K filed with the Securities and Exchange Commission on February 21, 2019).
+6.3 Standard Exclusive License Agreement with Sublicensing Terms Number LIC18110 with the University of South Florida Research Foundation, Inc., dated July 2, 2018 (Incorporated by reference to Exhibit 6.3 of Form 1-K filed with the Securities and Exchange Commission on February 21, 2019)' 6.4 Standard Exclusive License Agreement with Sublicensing Terms Number LIC18111 with the University of South Florida Research Foundation, Inc., dated July 2, 2018 (Incorporated by reference to Exhibit 6.4 of Form 1-K filed with the Securities and Exchange Commission on February 21, 2019).
 6.5 Employment Agreement with Henry Nisser effective May 1, 2019 (Incorporated by reference to Exhibit 6.5 of Form 1-K filed with the Securities and Exchange Commission on August 28, 2019).
-2.6-1.1. (a) 1.1. (a) 1.1. (b) 1.1. (b) 1.1. (c) 11.1 Consent of Squar Milner LLP, Independent Registered Public Accounting Firm 11.0 11.2 Consent of Sichenzia Ross Ference LLP (included in Exhibit 12.1) 12.1 Opinion of Sichenzia Ross Ference LLP •
+6.6 Employment Offer Letter with Stephan Jackman, dated November 30, 2018 6.7 Employment Offer Letter with Kenneth S. Cragun, dated November 30, 2018 6.8 Placement Agent Agreement with Spartan Capital Securities, LLC, dated June 10, 2019 6.9 Stock Pledge Agreement with Ault Life Sciences Fund, LLC, dated June 11 2019 6.10 Consulting Agreement with Spartan Capital Securities, LLC, dated June 28, 2017 8.1 Escrow Agreement with SOS Back Office Solutions, LLC, dated January 30, 2020 11.1 Consent of Squar Milner LLP, Independent Registered Public Accounting Firm 11.2 Consent of Sichenzia Ross Ference LLP (included in Exhibit 12.1) 12.1 Opinion of Sichenzia Ross Ference LLP

-\ Filed herewith
+\ Filed herewith \\ Previously filed